Devil001600/employeeDetails/README.md

 # employeeDetails

-a dummy spring-boot application that lets the user fetch details from an employee dataBase.
+a dummy spring-boot application that lets the user fetch details from a hypothetical employee dataBase. the end-points are exposed via **spring-cloud** functionalities of the Spring framework; instead of REST end-points.
+**mybatis** framework has been used for Object-Relational-Mapping.

 ## About the Application

-* this Application provides the user with various two REST end-points
+* this Application provides the user with two end-points to query a dataBase.
-* the DataBase houses details of hypothetical employees of an Organization
+* the DataBase houses details of employees of a hypothetical Organization.
-* the full list of employees can be viewed at the h2-console (http://localhost:8081/h2-console)
+* the full list of employees can be viewed at the h2-console (http://localhost:8081/h2-console).

 ## Using the Application